OilPriceAPI Docs

 Mock Server for Offline Testing

-For testing without network access, use our mock server:
+For testing without network access, stand up a mock that mirrors the real response shape:

 // mock-server.js